Back to blog

 Oral NAD+ precursors — nicotinamide mononucleotide (NMN) and nicotinamide riboside (NR) — are the most accessible option.
 Igarashi et al. (NPJ Aging, 2022, PMID: 35927255) showed that chronic NMN supplementation raises blood NAD+ levels in healthy older men.
 A multicenter trial with 80 adults (Yi et al., 2023, PMID: 36482258) confirmed safety and dose-dependent NAD+ elevation with oral NMN at 300, 600, and 900 mg/day.

-The trade-off: oral bioavailability is lower than IV, and some of the molecule degrades in the digestive tract.
+The trade-off: oral bioavailability is variable, and some of the molecule degrades in the digestive tract.
 For maintenance goals, oral works well.
-For acute interventions (severe fatigue, post-viral recovery, intensive longevity protocols), IV delivers concentrations that oral supplementation cannot match.
+For supervised interventions (severe fatigue, post-viral recovery, intensive longevity protocols), IV allows controlled administration and closer monitoring, but it has not been proven to deliver better clinical outcomes than oral NR or NMN in healthy humans.

 Subcutaneous injection